-After being announced back in 2017, Netflix finally sees the arrival of the new TV adaptation of The Witcher this Christmas.
+After being announced back in 2017, this Christmas will finally see the arrival of the new TV adaptation of The Witcher on Netflix.
 Though best known as a hugely successful video game series, the new eight-part series is based on the original novels by Andrzej Sapkowski, who’s worked as a consultant on the new show.

 “I’m thrilled that Netflix will be doing an adaptation of my stories, staying true to the source material and the themes that I have spent over 30 years writing,” he says of the new version.

 From a release date to plot information, set photos and the chance of future seasons of the show, here’s everything we know so far about Netflix’s version of The Witcher.

 When does The Witcher come out on Netflix?

 The show will come out just in time for Christmas – it lands on Netflix on December 20.